 Salary Sheet is a ready-to-use template in Excel, Google Sheets, OpenOffice Calc, and Apple Numbers that helps you to perform the salary calculations with ease.

-It is a payroll document in which you can record payroll data for multiple employees along with Salary slip prepared according to Indian rules of Employment, which includes provident fund and employee allowances.
+It is a payroll document in which you can record payroll data for multiple employees along with a Salary slip prepared according to Indian rules of Employment, which includes provident fund and employee allowances.

 What is A Salary Sheet?

 A salary Sheet is a document that includes complete details of the amount payable to an employee for work done during a particular period.
 It includes details like basic pay, allowances, deductions, and overtime, etc. of employees.

 A salary sheet or payroll sheet is the Human Resource document that a company uses to calculate the salaries of their employees.
 It is also known as payroll or payroll sheet.
 HR maintains financial records of employees like wages, salaries, deductions, bonuses, holidays, leaves, sick leave, etc. in Payroll.

 Generally, Payroll is made daily for wages, weekly, biweekly, or monthly for salaries.
 It differs from one period to another as it is calculated based on actual working days.
 Thus, each month working days, overtime, leaves, and other variables are different for each employee.